Apollo

 Get involved

-Contributions welcome, particularly on deployment, documentation, and testing.
+Contributions are welcome, particularly on deployment, documentation, and testing.
 Open an issue on GitHub or write to contact@cocitizen.com.